-Close to the medieval Muslim centre of Nizamuddin, Humayun’s Tomb stands at the crossroads of the Lodi and Mathura roads.
-Late afternoon is the best time to photograph it.
-Delhi’s first Mughal mausoleum, it was constructed to house the remains of the second Mughal emperor, Humayun, and was built under the watchful eye of Haji Begum, his senior widow and mother of Akbar, who camped here for the duration, and is now buried alongside her husband.
+Close to the medieval Muslim centre of Nizamuddin, stands Humayun’s Tomb, Delhi’s first Mughal mausoleum.
+It was constructed between 1565 to 1572 to house the remains of the second Mughal emperor, Humayun.
+It was built under the watchful eye of Haji Begum, his senior widow, who camped here for the duration and is now buried alongside her husband.
 The grounds were later used to inter several prominent Mughals, and served as a refuge for the last emperor, Bahadur Shah II, before his capture by the British in 1857.

 The tomb’s sombre, Persian-style elegance marks this as one of Delhi’s finest historic sites.
-Constructed of red sandstone, inlaid with black and white marble, on a commanding podium looking towards the Yamuna River, it stands in the centre of the formal charbagh, or quartered garden.
+Constructed of red sandstone, inlaid with black and white marble, and set on a commanding podium looking towards the Yamuna River, it stands in the centre of the formal charbagh, or quartered garden.
 The octagonal structure is crowned with a double dome that soars to a height of 38m.
-Though it was the very first Mughal garden tomb – to be followed by Akbar’s at Sikandra and, of course, the Taj Mahal at Agra, for which it can be seen as a prototype – Humayun’s mausoleum has antecedents in Delhi in the form of Ghiyas-ud-Din Tughluq’s tomb at Tughluqabad, and that of Sikandar Lodi in Lodi Gardens.
-From the second of those it adopted its octagonal shape and the high central arch that was to be such a typical feature of Mughal architecture – you’ll see it at the Taj, and in Delhi’s Jama Masjid, for example.